mouseless/learn-nuxt/README.md

 ## Public Assets

 To serve static assets simply put any file under `.theme/public` folder.
+It will be served at the root path e.g. `.theme/public/logo.png` will be at `/logo.png`.

 Demo is at [/public-asset](/public-asset).